karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Run — plan-only prints resolved prompt
   - Updated `stan run -p` path to resolve the system prompt and include a `prompt:` line in the printed plan (core/local/path/auto).
 Falls back to the base plan if resolution fails.
 Commit Message

+- Prompt resolver follow‑through — stabilize tests & TSDoc
+  - Adjusted fallback test to return a minimal NodeJS.Require with resolve from the mocked createRequire, ensuring the fallback path is exercised.
+  - Removed the lone any cast in the test (no-explicit-any).
+  - Escaped @ reference in resolve.ts TSDoc to satisfy tsdoc/syntax.